Sandthorn/sandthorn/README.md

 ### `Sandthorn::AggregateRoot::stateless_events`

 Calling `stateless_events` creates public class methods.
-The first argument is an `aggregate_id`.
-The resulting event is attached to the referenced aggregate.
-The rest of the arguments are optional and are stored in the method_args of the event.
+The first argument is an `aggregate_id` and the second argument is optional but has to be a hash and are stored in the attribute_deltas of the event.

 When creating a stateless event, the corresponding aggregate is never loaded.
 The event is appendend to the aggregate's event stream.